 If the decedent worked for any length of time, death benefits may be available under a company pension or annuity plan.
 If the employer was a state college or university, benefits may be payable through the state retirement system.
 Pension benefits earned through the federal government often carry survivor pension benefits, too.
-Check with any current and previous employers to determine whether there are any retirement benefits that are available.
+Check with any current and previous employers to determine if any retirement benefits are available.